Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 -Port: 636, default TCP port for LDAP service on SSL/TLS

-[ Note: To enable SSL on Windows LDAP service, just need to generate a CA on AD DC, reboot DC, DC would automatically assign the CA to LDAP service, and accept LDAP traffic on TCP port 636.
+[ Note: To enable SSL on Windows LDAP service, you need to generate a CA on AD DC, reboot DC, DC would automatically assign the CA to LDAP service, and accept LDAP traffic on TCP port 636.
 Details in the section "10.
 Appendix > a) Enable SSL on Windows LDAP service ]

--NetBIOS Domain: TAOXG, as discovered above
+-NetBIOS Domain: TAOXG, as discovered

 -ADS username: an AD user with AD administrator privilege